 Is it safe to visit Sri Lanka again?

-At the start of this year Sri Lanka was revealed as Lonely Planet’s best destination for 2019 and for good reason.
-Due its beautiful exotic beaches, great surfing, dense jungles and wildlife, tourism has accelerated in recent years becoming a ‘must visit’ country.
+In 2019, Sri Lanka was revealed as Lonely Planet’s best destination for 2019 and good reason.
+Due to its beautiful exotic beaches, great surfing, dense jungles and wildlife, tourism has accelerated in recent years becoming a ‘must visit’ country.

 1. What happened in Sri Lanka?